-To learn more, please contact Meg Cason, Physical Therapy Assistant and Certified Lymphedema Therapist, at the Keokuk County Health Center Physical Therapy Department at (641) 622-1180.
+To learn more, please contact Meg Cason, Physical Therapy Assistant and Certified Lymphedema Therapist, at the Keokuk County Hospital and Clinics Physical Therapy Department at (641) 622-1180.

 Lymphedema, or lymphatic obstruction, is a long-term condition where excess fluid collects in tissues causing swelling (edema).
 Lymphedema is typically caused by a blockage of this system.
 Lymphedema commonly affects one of the arms or legs.
 In some cases, both arms or both legs may be affected.

 It occurs when there is impairment to the lymphatic system, disrupting normal transport of fluid within the body.
 When the lymphatic system becomes overwhelmed, damaged, or blocked for an extended period of time, lasting swelling (referred to as chronic edema) occurs.
 Symptoms commonly affects one of the arms or legs.
 In some cases, both arms or both legs may be affected.
 However, it can present anywhere in the body including the head, neck, arms, trunk and genitals.
 It is a permanent condition that can worsen over time if not properly treated and can result in wounds, cellulitis, hospitalizations, and more.

 Complete decongestive therapy is the proper management for Lymphedema including: manual lymph drainage, compression bandages, skin care, and exercise.

 ASTYM regenerates healthy soft tissue (muscles, tendons, etc) and eliminates or reduces unwanted scar tissue that may be causing pain or movement restrictions.